How to Navigate the Transition from College to a Career

 Things to Remember

-The transition from college to a career can be challenging.
-Stay in touch with your college friends.
-Initiate conversations with your new co-workers.
+The transition from attending college to a full-time career can be challenging.
+Stay in touch with compatible college friends.
+Initiate positive and genuine conversations with your new co-workers.